Underage drinking is a problem

 in homes from Kittery to Houlton, from Calais to Norway, from Portland to Farmington.
-All Maine teens are at risk of underage drinking, and all Maine parents need to help keep their teens from underage drinking.
+All Maine teens are at risk of underage drinking. and all Maine parents need to help keep their teens from underage drinking.
 In fact, 54% of Maine teens admit that they have tried alcohol.
 As a parent ask yourself if you're 100% sure that your child isn't one of them!

 - we watch our teens and talk with them about not using alcohol - but are there other things we should do?
 Are we doing the right things?
 We need to find out more information about how we can prevent underage drinking, and we need to do more at home, in our schools and in our communities.
 The known stakes are higher than ever before - new research indicates that teens who begin drinking at an early age experience real change in the way their brain functions.